 Additional recommendations for household generators

 The CDC’s page for environmental cleaning and disinfection for U.S. households with suspected/confirmed COVID-19 has laundering recommendations for clothing, towels and linens and for washing reusable food service items.
-These items are not required to be disposed of.
+These items are not required to be disposed of after use.
 Recommendations for disinfection of surfaces include the use of diluted bleach solutions and alcohol solutions of 70% alcohol.

 - CDC Interim Cleaning and Disinfection Recommendations for U.S. Households with Suspected/Confirmed COVID-19